All Episodes

 Well, I don't disagree with that.

-Uh, can I give you one more, real quick?
+Can I give you one more, real quick?

-Uh yeah, you're on a roll.
+Yeah, you're on a roll.

 Firewall.

-Prior to that, about six months prior to that, the Democrats had a bill in the House uh wanting to take money from Social Security and give it to the illegal immigrants for their health care.
+Prior to that, about six months prior to that, the Democrats had a bill in the House wanting to take money from Social Security and give it to the illegal immigrants for their health care.

 Did you ever hear anybody talk about what was the truth?

-But you asked my my neighbors, and they said, Oh, yeah, the Republicans don't care about Granny, they're pushing her over the cliff.
+But you asked my neighbors, and they said, oh, yeah, the Republicans don't care about Granny.

-That so we we're not getting the facts, the truth.
+So we're not getting the facts, the truth.

-I've tried calling everybody, I've written everybody.
+I've tried calling everybody.

-Uh but I think that's the perception is out there right now that it's the Democrats causing this problem on the shutdown and Obamacare.
+I know you don't want to hear that, but I think that's the perception is out there right now that it's the Democrats causing this problem on the shutdown.

 It didn't.

-They told us the sequester was gonna be the end of Medicare and close down the defense department are gonna be ripe for military takeover.
+They told us the sequester was going to be the end of Medicare and close down the Defense Department.

-Not none of the none of the uh disaster predictions take place.
+None of the disaster predictions take place.

-And right now it is the Democrats who are seen as intractable and unwilling to compromise and negotiate.
+And right now, it is the Democrats who are seen as intractable and unwilling to compromise and negotiate.

 So whether it's been the result of strategy or just grand good luck, the Republicans are winning this one.